polks93/obstacle_simulation/README.md

 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a clear description of your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Support

-If you encounter any issues, please open an issue on [GitHub](https://github.com/username/obstacle_simulation/issues).

-## Acknowledgments

-Special thanks to the open-source community and all contributors for their efforts and support.